Nov 1, 2021

 What is Critical Thinking...and Why is it Important?

-Critical thinking means being able to think reasonably without too much emotion or subjectivity.
+Critical thinking means thinking reasonably without too much emotion or subjectivity.
 People who think critically try to push all of that aside when making decisions.
 Instead, these individuals rely on objectivity, reason, and logic to solve problems.
-These may be considered “soft skills”, but they are becoming more and more important in the global workforce.
-Some jobs might seem to require more critical thinking skills than others, but critical thinking skills will need to be utilized in every job role, no matter how straight-forward a job might seem.
+These may be considered “soft skills”, but they are becoming increasingly important in the global workforce.
+Some jobs might require more critical thinking skills than others, but critical thinking skills will need to be utilized in every job role, no matter how straightforward a job might seem.

 Take, for instance, a cashier job.
 It might seem that the only responsibilities a cashier might have are scanning groceries and handling money.
 But what if there is a price discrepancy?
 What if the cashier notices that a customer might be stealing merchandise?
 What if the customer hands over a fake note?
 These are all possible situations in which a cashier will need to use critical thinking skills to solve problems.